Foreign policy of Xi Jinping: Africa

 During Xi's administration, China has maintained cordial relationships with each Africa government except Eswatini, which recognizes Taiwan but not the PRC.
 Xi's diplomatic rhetoric links the China-Africa Community of Shared Future to the concept of the Chinese Dream.
 Although Xi has generally prioritized relations between the CCP and political parties in the Global South, Xi has especially prioritized such party-to-party relations in Africa.

 At the 2018 Forum on China-Africa Cooperation, Xi emphasized the "Five Nos" which guide its foreign policy in dealing with African countries and other developing countries: (1) non-interference in other countries' pursuit of development paths suitable to their national conditions, (2) non-interference in domestic affairs, (3) not imposing China's will on others, (4) not attaching political conditions to foreign aid, and (5) not seeking political self-interest in investment and financing.

 Under Xi, China has cut back lending to Africa after fears that African countries couldn't repay their debts to China.
 Xi has also promised that China would write off debts of some African countries.
 In November 2021, Xi promised African nations 1 billion doses of China's COVID-19 vaccines, which was in addition to the 200 million already supplied before.
 This has been said to be part of China's vaccine diplomacy.

 Americas

+Canada

+In January 2026, Canadian Prime Minister Mark Carney made an official visit to China and met with Xi Jinping.
+During his official visit to Beijing, Carney announced the formation of a "new strategic partnership" with China.